 Navigating the City

-Copenhagen is a compact city, making it easy to explore.
-Biking is a popular and efficient way to get around.
+Luckily, Copenhagen is a compact city, making it easy to explore.
+Plus, biking is a popular and efficient way to get around, which fits perfectly into your Copenhagen weekend itinerary.

 You can rent bikes from various shops, including popular options like Donkey Republic.